kopjenmbeng/evermos_online_store/README.md

 So I wil give solution start from add to chart until process order.

-1. for add to chart process This is the flow that I recommend.
+For add to chart process This is the flow that I recommend.

 ![Optional Text](../master/document/add_to_chart.jpg)